0xazure/purehugo/README.md

   google_analytics = "UA-xxxxxx-xx"
 ```

-Notice the configuration necessary for disqus comments (just setting the disqusShortname); the twitter, github, stack overflow and linkedin handlers (for the site sidebar); the site description and enabling Google Analytics reporting.
+Notice the configuration necessary for the twitter, github, stack overflow and linkedin handlers (for the site sidebar); the site description and enabling Google Analytics reporting.

 ### Responsive Images